 Muralidhar joined Watsi on September 23rd, 2016.
-Four years ago, Muralidhar became the 2469th member to automatically support a new Watsi patient every month.
-Since then, 3,492 more people have become monthly donors!
-Muralidhar's most recent donation supported Joyce, a future doctor from Kenya, to fund surgery that will correct the curve in her spine.
+Five years ago, Muralidhar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Muralidhar's most recent donation supported Jecinta, a humorous tween from Kenya, to fund corrective surgery for her legs to boost her self-confidence.